 I’d been doing something completely different for years, which led me to get better results in a short period of time.

 Rather than aiming for humungous collections of keywords, aim to help your ideal customer find you and discover you before everybody else.

 How? simple focus on the user’s journey, classify keywords based on the user’s journey phase and prioritize the keywords based on the desired outcome.

 The user’s journey usually begins with a discovery phase, a comparison phase (validation), a decision phase and an action phase.

 Let’s say that you are selling coffee products and want to ensure buyers find your coffee machine.

-Now let’s add one customer that enters the coffee marketplace and it is bored with drinking mediocre coffee and want to reproduce the barista experience at home.
+Now let’s add one customer that enters the coffee marketplace and is bored with drinking mediocre coffee and wants to reproduce the barista experience at home.
 This is your ideal customer a person who wants to buy a coffee machine to make coffee at home.

-Her journey start by looking for “coffee machines” on Google or Bing or her preferred Search Engine.
+Her journey starts by looking for “coffee machines” on Google or Bing or her preferred Search Engine.

 Next is the comparison and validation: which one

 After that is price/place finding.